What do Christians think about sex outside of marriage?

 Staying a life-long virgin

 Some appeared to express their disappointment that they were still virgins (at 30, 40), implying that God had made them sexual beings without fulfilment.
-Two countered it by saying there were virtues in chastity and
+Two countered it by saying there were virtues in chastity.

 'I have never been in the position where sex was a realistic possibility, so I cannot swear that in a loving relationship I wouldn't be tested and tempted.
 I am also uncertain whether my stance against pre-marital sex is a revisionist explanation of why I am a virgin at almost 30.'